Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 The three days may relate to how long it takes to confirm a body is dead in the absence of medical equipment.
 Typically, corpses start to smell only after three days - at which point you can be reasonably sure they aren't going to wake up.

-We have evidence of how carcass dismantling facilities looked, we have evidence of how they were repurposed.
-And we have evidence of when the repurposing was completed.
-We even have Anthony Salvin apparently all over it as part of a large-scale reputation management scheme.
+We have evidence of how carcass dismantling facilities looked; we have evidence of how their reputations were 'managed'.
+And we have evidence of when their reputations were managed.
+We even have Anthony Salvin as a key player in the reputation management effort.

-What we don't have is a large re-purposed dakhma in Rockingham Forest.
+What we don't have is a large reputatonally managed dakhma in Rockingham Forest.

 Or do we?